 York Hall needs your support!
-Having stood vacant and largely abandoned since 1996, the building urgently needs to be stabilized and secured from further vandalism.
-As part of Phase Three Demolition-Revitalization work at the former hospital site, the New York State Department of Environmental Conservation (DEC) and the State Office of Parks, Recreation and Historic Preservation (Parks) propose constructing a new 26,000 square-foot DEC Marine Resources Headquarters nearby York Hall.
+Vacant and largely abandoned since 1996, the building urgently needs to be stabilized and secured from further vandalism and deterioration.
+As part of Phase Three Demolition-Revitalization work at Nissequogue River State Park (the former Kings Park State Hospital/Psychiatric Center), New York State’s Department of Environmental Conservation (DEC) and the State Office of Parks, Recreation and Historic Preservation (Parks) plan to redevelop construct a new 26,000 square-foot DEC Marine Resources Headquarters nearby York Hall.
 More information can be found HERE.

 Phase Three Demolition-Revitalization at Nissequogue River State Park includes no plans to secure or preserve York Hall.

-More historic hospital buildings, all eligible for the National Register, will also be demolished as part of the project, including the architecturally distinctive Building 40 near York Hall, as well as existing marinas to build a new marina.
-Nevertheless, rehabilitating existing structures has been proven again and again, to be the greenest, the most sustainable choice for redevelopment over the long term.
-Reuse can also be the most cost-effective.
+Although adaptive reuse was already identified as the most cost-effective option, National Register-eligible hospital buildings suffering from differed maintenance and neglect will be demolished to construct the new facility, including the architecturally distinctive Building 40 near York Hall.
+Moreover, rehabilitating existing structures has been proven again and again to be the greenest, the most sustainable choice for redevelopment over the long term.

-Help save York Hall from further deterioration and damage!
-Help preserve some of the most spectacular public parklands on Long Island!
+You can help save York Hall from further deterioration while preserving some of the most spectacular public parklands on Long Island!
 Voice your support for protecting both the environmental AND historical resources at Nissequogue River State Park.
-Ask the DEC, Parks, and our elected New York State officials to stabilize York Hall AND identify an alternative site for DEC Headquarters within the 521-acre park that would reuse rather than demolish another historic structure in prime parkland.
+Ask the DEC, Parks, and our elected New York State officials to stabilize York Hall and select an alternative site for DEC Headquarters within the 521-acre park that would reuse rather than demolish another historic structure in prime parkland.

 Contact Governor Cuomo:

 Send a message to Governor Cuomo online HERE, or call his office at (518) 474-8390

 Albany, NY 12224